This article was updated in May 2021

-Here’s a quick guide and video tutorial from EbuyerTV on how to turn an Internal Hard Drive to an External Drive.
+Here’s an Ebuyer quick guide on how to turn an Internal Hard Drive to an External Drive.

 For this you need an Enclosure [or ‘Caddy’ as they are known].
 These cases are both converter, protector and holder for the internal hard drive.

 Enclosures are boxes that the internal drives sit in.
 They come compatible with two interfaces: IDE and SATA.
 Of the two, SATA hard drives are much more common now than IDE and are likely to be the one you need.
 Always check first, as the connections differ.

 Depending where your internal hard drive came from originally, the size of the drive will vary.
 3.5” (3.5 inch) hard drives are used in desktop computers, with 2.5” (2.5 inch) drives found usually in notebooks.
 3.5” drives are usually bigger, faster, and cheaper to buy – but because a 2.5 inch device is naturally smaller it’s more portable.

 Most external hard drives connect to your computer through USB (3.0, 2.0 and 1.1) or FireWire.
 Choose your connection type based on what your priority use will be.
 Mac users focusing on video may consider Firewire as the computer is more suited to this connection.
 Your standard office or home user will find USB more useful.

 Number of Bays

 This option is useful for those wanting to backup large files or partition secure software.
 Some Enclosures offer different numbers of bays (essentially, how many internal drives it can hold in one box).
 A dual bay enclosure would hold two hard drives- double the storage of a standard enclosure.

 Shop for Hard Drive enclosures at Ebuyer, here